 Retinaldehyde is also supposedly better tolerated than retinol though there is limited information on that.
 However, all forms of vitamin A can cause undesirable side effects such as flaking and dryness (Source: Dermatologic Therapy, September-October 2006, pages 289–296).
 Moreover, retinal isn't only beneficial for skin around the eyes, and this fragrance-free eye cream's boring formula contains nothing else of interest, making the price out of line.

 Perhaps most important, nothing about this product is unique or special for the eye area.
-If Avene's Retrinal products appeal to you, any of their "facial" Retrinal products can be applied around the eyes, too—you don't need a separate product labeled "eye cream", and we explain why in the More Info section.
+If Avene's Retrinal products appeal to you, any of their "facial" Retrinal products can be applied around the eyes, too—in fact, most eye creams aren't necessary, and we explain why in the More Info section.

 - Contains a type of retinol that has anti-aging benefits for all skin types.